varroz56/mycaraone/README.md

 - in settings, set up aws backend and overridden file path for static and media files
 - enabled collect statics
 - added cache settings

+- when deployed to Heroku, started testing the deployed project and found that

+## Testing
+The project was tested since the start of the project, however automated testing only applied at the end.
+A separate document was created to describe the test methods and results.
 ## Credits
 Default user profile pictures downloaded from [Flaticon](https://www.flaticon.com/free-icons/profile)